snowkidind/snowpass/README.md

 there are basically two ways to do this:

 > 1. use the **link** command.
 Digital Ocean bots are pretty much banned so if you are spawning on DO, use the link command.
-Note This downloads all of your contacts to the device
+Note This downloads all of your contacts to the device running the bot.
 ```
 signaldctl account link
 ```